OfficeDev/open-xml-docs/docs/word/how-to-change-the-print-orientation-of-a-word-processing-document.md

 # Change the print orientation of a word processing document

-This topic shows how to use the classes in the Open XML SDK for Office to programmatically set the print orientation of a Microsoft Word 2010 or Microsoft Word 2013 document.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically set the print orientation of a Microsoft Word document.
 It contains an example **SetPrintOrientation** method to illustrate this task.